drblue9001/blockchain-backpack/website/part5.md

 ### _Can_ we decentralize it? ...

 Yes!
 We can implement it many ways.
-We can implement it as part of the main Backpack contract (and that's how I've done so in the prototype):
+We can implement it as part of the main Backpack contract (and that's how I've done so in the proof of concept):

 ```cpp
 contract Backpack {